Contents

 </modal-dialog>

-The implementation uses the native <dialog> element inside the shadow root rather than building backdrop and focus-trap logic from scratch.
-Calling dialog.showModal() gives you correct stacking context, native focus trapping, Escape key handling, and the ::backdrop pseudo-element for the overlay without any extra code.
-Rolling your own modal with position: fixed means reimplementing all of this.
+The code uses the native <dialog> element inside the shadow root.
+No need to build backdrop and focus-trap logic from scratch.
+Calling dialog.showModal() gives you a correct stacking context, native focus trapping, Escape key handling, and the ::backdrop pseudo-element for the overlay.
+All free, all native.

 For the attribute-driven API, you observe an open boolean attribute: